The Rip Chords: Unreleased material and background vocals

 In 2006 Sundazed Music released Summer U.S.A.!
 The Best of the Rip Chords with four additional songs, three previously unreleased.
 The three unreleased songs were "Wiameah Bay", an instrumental by the Wrecking Crew, and two Rip Chords hot-rod songs ("Sting Ray" and "XKE") which had been in Columbia's vault since 1965.
 The fourth song was "Red Hot Roadster", originally scheduled for release as a single but instead appearing on the soundtrack of 1965's A Swingin' Summer.
 Apart from the soundtrack and the 2006 CD, it was released in 1996 on the Sundazed Three Window Coupe CD.
-Stewart and Bringas sang background vocals for Melcher's Columbia artists Frankie Laine and Eddie Hodges and on Surfin' USA by the Hot Doggers (Bruce & Terry).
+Bringas and Stewart sang background vocals on Surfin' USA by the Hot Doggers (Bruce & Terry).
 Also, the backing vocals on Pat Boone's version of “Beach Girl” are the vocals that are on the Rip Chords' version.